 The patient arrives about 2 hours before bedtime without having made any changes in daily habits.
-A trained technician places electrodes (similar to the sticky pads used for EKG’s) on the patient's face and head, a sensor on the finger, and a sensor in the nose.
+A trained technician places electrodes (similar to the sticky pads used for electrocardiograms) on the patient's face and head, a sensor on the finger, and a sensor in the nose.
 Special belts are placed around the waist to monitor breathing activity.
 These devices are all painless.
-They are used to collect data on eye movements, brain activity, and oxygen levels.
+They are used to collect data on eye movements, brain activity, heart rate, and oxygen levels.

-If you show signs of moderate-to-severe sleep apnea during your sleep, the technician may wake you up during the night to perform a split-night polysomnography.
+If you show signs of moderate-to-severe sleep apnea during your sleep, the technician may wake you up during the night to perform split-night polysomnography.
 In split-night polysomnography, during the second part of the night patients are fitted with a CPAP mask and receive a CPAP titration study to adjust the amount of air flow coming through the mask.
-In centers that do not do split-night polysomnography, patients may need to return for a second overnight sleep study to have CPAP titration performed.
+In centers that do not perform split-night polysomnography, patients may need to return for a second overnight sleep study to have CPAP titration performed.

 Patients with OSA who use CPAP feel better rested, have less daytime sleepiness, and have improved concentration and memory.
 In addition, CPAP may potentially reduce the risks for heart problems such as high blood pressure.
-For maximum benefit, CPAP should be used for at least 6 - 7 hours each night.
+For maximum benefit, CPAP should be used for at least 6 to 7 hours each night.